 Alex Chen’s superpower is empathy, something which she considers to be a “curse.”
 Players will be able to “experience, absorb and manipulate” the characters of Haven Springs’ emotions, influencing and changing the arc of the game in typical Life is Strange fashion.

 Many eagle-eyed fans of the series will also notice the appearance of Steph Gingrich from the earlier titles in the trailer, who allowed players to partake in a Dungeons and Dragons-style game back in Before the Storm.

-Those who purchase Deluxe and Ultimate Editions of True Colors will receive access to a new, Steph-centric story called Wavelengths – though little has been revealed about what we can expect to get up to.
+Those who purchase Deluxe and Ultimate Editions of True Colors will receive access to a new, Steph-centric story called Wavelengths, available later in the month on September 30, 2021.

 Three editions are available for pre-order on each title, with more goodies than any true LiS fan could want.
 These are:

 - Standard Edition: Containing the base game only.
 Available for $59.99/£49.99